This post has been simmering away in my head and heart for a long time now.

 Here’s to bright, beautiful futures for these cherished kiddos.
 Tyou, POY team. xoxox – Anonymous

-For my mom & dad: the unsung heros, the loudest cheerleaders, and my biggest inspiration to be a better person every day. and because they taught me to love food and never gave up attempting to get me to try something new. – The Pike Place Kitchen
+For my mom & dad: the unsung heroes, the loudest cheerleaders, and my biggest inspiration to be a better person every day. and because they taught me to love food and never gave up attempting to get me to try something new. – The Pike Place Kitchen

 Tribute to my family and faith. – Lindsay Cotter